Bsal13/Offensive-Security-Proving-Grounds-Boxes/Banzai (Intermediate) Linux Box.md

 ## Port 21

-#### Per the previous NMAP scan found port 21 (FTP) (not allowed to log in with anonymous)
+- Based on the previous NMAP scan, port 21 (FTP) has been identified, but anonymous login is not allowed.

+# Exploitation - Weak FTP credentials leading to uploading a PHP reverse shell and obtaining a foothold

+Using Hydra and common FTP credentials, we were able to brute-force our way into the FTP server.
+We then upload a PHP reverse shell to a directory on the FTP server.

-#### Navigated to "/usr/share/seclists/Passwords/ftp-betterdefaultpasslist.txt" and cat'd the file and placed the usernames:passwords into a file named "ftp_common_passwords.txt"
+- Access the directory "/usr/share/seclists/Passwords/ftp-betterdefaultpasslist.txt" and displayed the contents of the file.
+Then, saved the usernames and passwords into a new file called "ftp_common_passwords.txt".

 ![](Images/Pasted%20image%2020221001094042.png)
 ![](Images/Pasted%20image%2020221001094414.png)
 ![](Images/Pasted%20image%2020221001094507.png)

-#### Typed "hydra -f -C ftp_common_passwords.txt 192.168.177.56 ftp" which "-C" flag allows inputting a username and password with the following combo list:
-"username:password" and found ftp server username is "admin" and password is "admin"
+- Execute the command below using a password brute forcing tool called hydra and successfully identified the valid username and password combination as admin for the FTP Server.

+hydra -f -C ftp_common_passwords.txt 192.168.177.56 ftp

 ![](Images/Pasted%20image%2020221001094549.png)

----

-# Exploitation
-## PHP Reverse Shell Upload Onto FTP Server

-#### Logged into ftp server with username "admin" and password "admin" and found directory "/js" found accessible in the gobuster scan above:
+- We successfully accessed the FTP server using the credentials and discovered that the "/js" directory was accessible during the previous GoBuster scan.

 ![](Images/Pasted%20image%2020221001094625.png)

-#### Typed "lcd" in ftp server and found I was in local directory "/home/kali":
+- Enter "lcd" command in the FTP server and discovered that we are currently in the local directory "/home/kali".

 ![](Images/Pasted%20image%2020221001094655.png)

-#### Created php pentest reverse shell script in vim file named "reverse_shell.php" on my kali machine in the "/home/kali"directory
+- We create a PHP reverse shell script using a Vim file named “reverse_shell.php” on our Kali machine, which is stored in the “/home/kali” directory.

-#### Navigated to directory "/js" in ftp server:
+- We access the "/js" directory on the FTP server.

-#### Typed "mput reverse_shell.php" to upload the reverse shell into the ftp server on directory "/js":
+- We upload the reverse shell into the FTP server on directory "/js" by typing "mput reverse_shell.php".

 ![](Images/Pasted%20image%2020221001095230.png)

+- We initiate a penelope listener via port 8080 on our Kali machine.

-#### Navigated to http://192.168.143.56:8295/js/ and found the reverse shell uploaded on the page and clicked the link and received a reverse shell on penelope listener:
+- We access the website at http://192.168.143.56:8295/js/.
+Discovered the reverse shell uploaded on the page, clicked the link, and successfully obtained a reverse shell on the Penelope listener.

 ![](Images/Pasted%20image%2020221001095356.png)
 ![](Images/Pasted%20image%2020221001095428.png)